screetsec/Vegile/README.md

 ## Disclaimer

-***Note: modifications, changes, or alterations to this sourcecode is acceptable, however, any public releases utilizing this code must be approved by writen this tool ( Edo -m- ).***
+***Note: modifications, changes, or alterations to this sourcecode is acceptable, however, any public releases utilizing this code must be approved by writen this tool ( Edo maland ).***